-Sign a tripartite/bipartite agreement with NSDL.
-If the company has admitted any of its securities in NSDL (shares, debentures etc.) and wishes to appoint the same R & T agent for Commercial Paper, then the company need not sign a separate tripartite agreement.
-Company has to send a Letter of Intent for admitting its securities.
+The company has to sign a tripartite/bipartite agreement with NSDL.
+If the company has admitted any of its securities in NSDL (shares, debentures, etc.) and wishes to appoint the same R & T agent for CP, then the company need not sign a separate tripartite / bipartite agreement.
+Company has to send a Letter of Intent (LoI) and a Master File Creation Form (MCF) for admitting its securities.
 Once admitted these securities would be made available for dematerialisation by NSDL.

-Commercial paper can be issued in multiples of Rs.
-5 lacs.
-The face value of the CP by default will be taken as Rs.
-5 lakh in the NSDL system.
+Commercial paper can be issued in multiples of ₹5 lacs.
+The face value of the CP by default will be taken as ₹5 lakh in the NSDL system.
 The securities (CP) will be credited in the IPAs allotment account in terms of units.
-For eg. If the company proposes a 50 crore issue, then 1000 units will be credited in the IPAs allotment account.
+For e.g. If the company proposes a ₹50 crore issue, then 1000 units will be credited in the IPAs allotment account.

-No. The same terms and conditions of the existing bipartite/tripartite agreement will be applicable for the Commercial Paper.
-Only, Letter of Intent submitted by the issuer is sufficient.
+No. The same terms and conditions of the existing bipartite/tripartite agreement will be applicable for the CP.
+Only, a LoI and a MCF submitted by the issuer is sufficient.

-Each instrument will be identified separately in NSDL system through a unique code called ISIN.
-Description of each instrument will be communicated to all the DPs and Issuers on activation of ISIN in NSDL system.
+Each instrument will be identified separately in NSDL system through a unique code called International Securities Identification Number (ISIN).
+Description of each instrument will be communicated to all the Depository Participants and Issuers on activation of ISIN in NSDL system.

-On the receipt of Letter of Intent alongwith duly filled in Master creation Form, ISIN will be allotted by the next day.
+On the receipt of LoI alongwith duly filled in MCF and requisite documents complete in all respects, an ISIN will be allotted on the same day.

-The Company Name will be accompanied by CP (Commercial Paper) alongwith date/year of maturity as a part of the standard descriptor.
-This will enable both Investors and the Depository Participants to easily identify these instruments. e.g. RIL 90D CP 10NV00 indicates 90 day (duration of the paper) Commercial Paper issued by Reliance Industries with maturity date as November 10, 2000.
+The company name will be accompanied by CP alongwith date/year of maturity as a part of the standard descriptor.
+This will enable both Investors and the Depository Participants to easily identify these instruments. e.g. RIL 90D CP 10NV00 indicates 90 day (duration of the paper) CP issued by Reliance Industries with maturity date as November 10, 2000.

 If the CP is allotted on different days say for 89 days to one investor, 88 days for another investor, the number of days in the descriptor will indicate the number of days the Issuer has provided NSDL at the time of the activation of the ISIN.
 Also, if the CP has been provided a backstop facility then the descriptor changes to RIL 90D CP 10NV00-BS.

-No. It is to be decided by the issuer.
+No. It is to be agreed between the issuer and the RTA.